 What is the impact of changes in the supply and demand relationship on currencies?

 Fundamental analysis in Forex is all about determining what economic factors can affect supply and demand of a country’s currency.

 To put it simply, if there is increasing demand, or a reduction in supply, then the price of a currency will certainly rise.
 Conversely, if there is a reduction in demand, or an increase in supply, then the value of a currency will surely fall.

-So, the best way to control systematic risk in the Forex market with this kind of analysis is to follow an economic calendar.
+So, the best way to control systematic risk in the Forex market is to follow an economic calendar.
 This calendar will help you understand the impact of the weakness/strength of a country’s economic stance on its currency.